Glebaz66/homework_js/module12/main/README.md

 ## Updates/Bugs

-If you've found a bug or would like to propose an update, make a fork of this repo and open a pull request with some comments about an update.
+If you've found a bug or would like to propose an update, make a fork of this repo and open a pull request with some comments about an update. -->

+<a href="build/index.html"></a>